ZIP: 226

 Burn Mechanism

 The burn mechanism is a transparent extension to the transfer protocol that enables a specific amount of any Custom Asset to be "destroyed" by the holder.
 The burn mechanism does NOT send Assets to a non-spendable address, it simply reduces the total number of units of a given Custom Asset in circulation.
 It is enforced at the consensus level, by using an extension of the value balance mechanism used for ZEC Assets.
 Burning makes it globally provable that a given amount of a Custom Asset has been destroyed.
-Note that the OrchardZSA Protocol does not allow for the burning of ZEC (or TAZ).
+Note that the OrchardZSA Protocol does not allow for the burning of the Native Asset (i.e. ZEC or TAZ).

-In the Orchard-ZSA Transaction Structure, there is now an \(\mathsf{assetBurn}\) set.
-For every Custom Asset (represented by its \(\mathsf{AssetBase}\!\) ) that is burnt in the transaction, the sender adds to \(\mathsf{assetBurn}\) the tuple \((\mathsf{AssetBase}, \mathsf{v})\) , where \(\mathsf{v}\) is the amount of the Custom Asset the sender wants to burn.
+In the OrchardZSA Transaction Structure, there is now an \(\mathsf{assetBurn}\) set.
+For every Custom Asset (represented by its \(\mathsf{AssetBase}\!\) ) that is burnt in the transaction, the sender adds to \(\mathsf{assetBurn}\) the tuple \((\mathsf{AssetBase}, \mathsf{v})\!\) , where \(\mathsf{v}\) is the amount of the Custom Asset the sender wants to burn.
 We denote by \(L\) the cardinality of the \(\mathsf{assetBurn}\) set in a transaction.

 As described in Value Balance Verification, this provides the information for the validator of the transaction to compute the value commitment with the corresponding Asset Base.
 This ensures that the values are all balanced out on a per-Asset basis in the transaction.

-Additional Consensus Rules
+Additional Consensus Rules for the assetBurn set

-1. Check that for every \((\mathsf{AssetBase}, \mathsf{v}) \in \mathsf{assetBurn}, \mathsf{AssetBase} \neq \mathcal{V}^{\mathsf{Orchard}}\!\) .
-That is, ZEC or TAZ is not allowed to be burnt by this mechanism.
+1. It MUST be the case that for every \((\mathsf{AssetBase}, \mathsf{v}) \in \mathsf{assetBurn}, \mathsf{AssetBase} \neq \mathcal{V}^{\mathsf{Orchard}}\!\) .
+That is, the Native Asset is not allowed to be burnt by this mechanism.

-2. Check that for every \((\mathsf{AssetBase}, \mathsf{v}) \in \mathsf{assetBurn}, \mathsf{v} \neq 0\!\) .
+2. It MUST be that for every \((\mathsf{AssetBase}, \mathsf{v}) \in \mathsf{assetBurn}, \mathsf{v} \neq 0\!\) .

-3. Check that there is no duplication of Custom Assets in the \(\mathsf{assetBurn}\) set.
+3. There MUST be no duplication of Custom Assets in the \(\mathsf{assetBurn}\) set.
 That is, every \(\mathsf{AssetBase}\) has at most one entry in \(\mathsf{assetBurn}\!\) .

 Value Balance Verification

-In order to verify the balance of the different Assets, the verifier MUST perform a similar process as for the Orchard protocol 19, with the addition of the burn information.
+In order to verify the balance of the different Assets, the verifier MUST perform a similar process as for the Orchard protocol 21, with the addition of the burn information.

 For a total of \(n\) Actions in a transfer, the prover MUST still sign the SIGHASH transaction hash using the binding signature key \(\mathsf{bsk} = \sum_{i=1}^{n} \mathsf{rcv}_i\!\) .